adamrunner/adamrunner.github.io/_drafts/bulk-importing-data-elastic-search.md

 wget -O temp_data.json https://data.sparkfun.com/output/ZGRYvQ5b3gHl5rwqbKoj.json
 ~~~

-Next, we'll use the following snippet to remove the JSON array notation, break each object onto it's own line, and also add in the header detail that ElasticSearch needs to process each row correctly.
+Next, we'll use the following Ruby code snippet to remove the JSON array notation, break each object onto it's own line, and also add in the header detail that ElasticSearch needs to process each row correctly.
 After processing the JSON, the script will write the data back to `temp_data.json`, where then we can copy it or send it to our ElasticSearch server.

 ~~~ ruby
   data = File.read("temp_data.json");